 Many times these crashes are caused by common factors.

-Car accidents can happen anytime a driver is negligent.
+A car accident can happen anytime a driver is negligent.
 Despite specific Illinois laws regulating some of the causes of accidents described below, these factors remain common reasons of accidents, injuries, and fatalities:

 - Distracted driving: Using a cell phone—for any reason—while driving, eating, arguing with passengers, changing the music, and many other things can be distracting to drivers and dangerous for others on the road.